EJSFF/FERT/index.md

 <iframe title="Fertilizer plants with &amp;gt;10 tons/yr NH3" aria-label="Map" id="datawrapper-chart-Vx6kz" src="https://datawrapper.dwcdn.net/Vx6kz/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="578"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>

+Across all fertilizer plants above, the average low income demographic index percentile is 62% (I.e. on average, communities within a mile of fertilizer plants have higher proportion of households with incomes less than or equal to twice the federal poverty level.)
+Similarly, the average percentile for people age 25 or older in a block group whose education is short of a high school diploma is 60% and the average percentile for people living in linguistically isolated households is 58%.

 (For a table of the subset of fertilizer plants with the highest EJSCREEN values and their emissions, see [HERE.](https://datawrapper.dwcdn.net/qEjBf/1/) For total NH3 emissions by sector in 2017 NEI data, see [HERE](https://datawrapper.dwcdn.net/ikibz/1/).)
 <br>